xytechsystems/documentation/docs/drafts v11.1/xNewforV11-1/REST API New in V11.1.md

 Note: Tokens will expire, so will need periodic refreshing.

-## SysContact ability to create User and Vendor profiles
+## SysContactFacade ability to create User and Vendor profiles
 [16585](https://dev.azure.com/xytsystems/Xytech%20Platform/_workitems/edit/16585)
 The existing SysContactFacade endpoint now supports the creation and updating of User and Vendor contact types (profiles).